 For small businesses, the quickest way to request for remission is by phone on 13 28 65 for individuals and 13 72 26 for businesses.
 Before calling, ensure you read over the steps below to prepare for your phone call as you only get one shot at this.

 Step 1 – Get All Your Lodgements & Payments Up To Date

-Before you even call, we heavily recommend that you get everything up to date – no point requesting a remission with the ATO when after some further digging, they discover there are many more lodgements or tax obligations that you have failed to meet!
+Before you even call, we heavily recommend that you get everything up to date – no point requesting a failure to lodge penalty remission with the ATO when after some further digging, they discover there are many more lodgements or tax obligations that you have failed to meet!
 You want to give them no further excuses to decline your request or to issue you further fines.

 Step 2 – Provide Personal Details & Have Supporting Documents Ready